TULiberalArts/English/pages/graduate.md

 - Scored above the 65th percentile on the verbal and quantitative portions of the Graduate Record Exam (or other standardized test, such as the Graduate Management Admission Test).
 - Earned a 3.5 grade point average during her/his final two years of undergraduate work.
 - In special circumstances, particularly with an exceptional writing sample, other exceptions may be granted.

+## Ph.D. in English

+The Department of English houses a doctoral program to which applicants with a B.A. can be admitted directly, that is, without first earning a master’s degree.
+Applicants are required to declare an intention to proceed toward the Ph.D., although they can still receive an M.A. along the way or choose to stop at the M.A.
+The Department also accepts applications to the doctoral program from applicants who have earned an M.A. elsewhere.

+For information on how to apply to the Ph.D. program, please visit the [Graduate Bulletin](http://bulletin.temple.edu/graduate/scd/cla/english-phd/#admissiontext).